Escape-Technologies/py-multiauth/docs/index.md

-- Authentication Endpoint (`authentication_endpoint`): The endpoint for the authorization server.
-This is used to get the authorization code..
+- Token Endpoint (`authentication_endpoint`): The endpoint for authentication server.
+This is used to exchange the authorization code for an access token..